Preview & Edit

 Photograph by Ellen Vrana.

-The snails continue, fearing the frogs, wanting to return home.
-However, his more jaded-garden inhabitants remind him that there is no eternal peace, a set of industrious, judicious ants confirm this truth.
+The snails continue, fearing the frogs and wanting to return home.
+However, his more jaded garden inhabitants remind him that there is no eternal peace.
+A set of industrious, judicious ants confirms this truth.
 Now a bit terrified, the innocent snail feels despondent that his short, hopeful voyage was not what he imagined.

 The snail sighs